 - Marc Starett ’90, Attorney, Criminal Appeals Division, Alabama Attorney General’s Office

 - Robert (’92) and Clark (’93) Stankoski, Attorneys, Stankoski, LLC, Fairhope, Alabama

 - Judge Advocate General Ryan Oakley ’98, U.S. Air Force

-- Joe Hubbard ’03, sole-practicing in Montgomery, former member of the Alabama House of Representatives
+- Joe Hubbard ’03, solo-practicing in Montgomery, former member of the Alabama House of Representatives

-- Numerous practicing attorneys, partners, and legal firm share-holders practicing in Alabama and around the United States
+- Numerous attorneys, partners, and legal firm share-holders practicing in Alabama and around the United States

 Huntingdon Law Track Adviser: Elizabeth Hutcheon, Ph.D.